Mortgage Release™ (Deed-in-Lieu of Foreclosure)

 To qualify for Mortgage Release, you’ll work with your mortgage company to:

-If approved, you will be required to sign standard pre-closing documents as well as attend the closing.
-A Mortgage Release usually takes around 90 days to complete, but this could be shorter or longer depending upon your specific situation.
+A mortgage release usually takes around 90 days to complete, but this could be shorter or longer depending upon your specific situation.

 Your next steps depend on which option you’ve qualified for.
 These include immediately vacating the home, staying in the home for up to three months (no rent), or leasing the home (paying market-based rent monthly) for up to one year.